What Does Gin Taste Like? A Comprehensive Guide to Gin’s Flavor Profile

 The Gin and Tonic is a classic cocktail that is a favorite among gin lovers.
 To make this cocktail, you need gin, tonic water, lime, and ice.
 The quinine in tonic water gives the drink its unique bitter flavor, which pairs perfectly with the piney taste of gin.

-Related Posts What Does Albacore Taste Like?
+Related Posts Can You Eat a Raw Olive?
+What Does it Taste Like?

 To make a Gin and Tonic, fill a glass with ice, add 2 ounces of gin, and top it off with tonic water.
 Squeeze a lime wedge over the top and drop it in the glass for a refreshing and easy-to-make cocktail.